 Greece Travel Secrets tours the Lyrarakis Winery on Crete and learns about Crete grape varieties such as plyto, dafni, vidiano, vilana, mandilari, and kotsifali.

-The Cretan wine business is booming, a fact that was recognised last year by Wine Enthusiast magazine.
+The Cretan wine business is booming, a fact that was recognised a few years ago by Wine Enthusiast magazine.
 It nominated Crete on its shortlist for Wine Region of the Year, along with Champagne, Provence, Sonoma County and the eventual winner, Oregon's Willamette Valley.
 Illustrious company indeed.